weberjacob/aai-M2-themestuff/README.md

 - Follow the `README.md` within the `config/dev` directory for browsersync setup.
 - Include the `gulpfile.js`, `package.json` and `stylelint.config.js` within the root of the theme
 - Update your `config.json` file with the appropriate path for the CSS `dest`
-- Run `npm install` to install needed dependencies.
+- Run `yarn install` or `npm install` to install needed dependencies.
 - Run `gulp` to watch for styling changes.